8/30/25

 • Less urine output than usual

-Paying attention to these subtle changes can reveal a lot about kidney health.
+Paying close attention to these subtle changes can tell a lot about your kidney welll-being.

 5. Shortness of Breath